Compare Sonos Beam (Gen 2) vs JBL Bar 1300X Soundbar

 4.4

-The Sonos S2 app is generally described as polished, stable, and easy to use, though one review says it can feel confusing at first.
+The Sonos app was mostly praised as stable, polished, and easy to use, with one reviewer noting it can feel confusing at first.

 Product 2: JBL Bar 1300X Soundbar